gridpoint-com/svg_island/README.md

 * Great power, great responsibility

 notes:

-Mark
+Meks: Overall would we recommend doing this?
+Well, it depends on your needs and use case.
 Learning SVG isn't too bad but you do need to understand the basics to be proficient.
 The hardest part is learning to think and visualize upside down.

-We didn't have to add any new dependencies to our project and we're free to be creative with our solutions.
+Mark: We didn't have to add any new dependencies to our project and we're free to be creative with our solutions.

-We feel we can make our designers dreams come true but building these components in a way such that they are maintainable and easy for other devs to understand will be an ongoing effort
+Meks: We feel we can make our designers dreams come true but building these components in a way so that they are maintainable and easy for other devs to understand will be an ongoing effort

 ---